-Thailand denies sending fleeing villagers back to Myanmar
+Thailand denies forcing fleeing villagers back to Myanmar

 The airstrikes appeared to be retaliation for an attack by guerrillas of the Karen National Liberation Army on a government military outpost, in which they claimed to have killed 10 soldiers and captured eight.
 The group is fighting for greater autonomy for the Karen people.

-Thai authorities, who claimed weeks ago to be preparing for an influx of refugees, have responded inconsistently.
-A group of 2,500-3,000 refugees crossed into Thailand on Sunday, according to several humanitarian aid agencies who have long worked with the Karen.
+About 2,500-3,000 refugees crossed into Thailand on Sunday, according to several humanitarian aid agencies who have long worked with the Karen.

 They said on Monday, however, that Thai soldiers had begun to force people to return to Myanmar.